jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ---
 title: "COMPADRE/COMADRE Data Digitization Protocol"
 output:
-  word_document: default
   pdf_document:
     toc: yes
   html_document:
     toc: yes
+  word_document: default
 ---

 ##Preamble

-The COMPADRE and COMADRE databases are compiled from (mostly) published literature.
-The majority of this literature was published as peer-reviewed articles in academic journals, with a smaller number of data obtained from books, conference presentations etc.
+The COMPADRE Plant Matrix Database (COMPADRE hereafter) and the COMADRE Animal Matrix Database (COMADRE hereafter) are compiled from (mostly) published literature.
+The majority of this literature was published as peer-reviewed articles in academic journals, with a smaller number of data obtained from books, conference presentations, etc.

-The data digitization team (The COMPADRINOs) read the literature and extract information in order to reconstruct the matrix analysed by the original researchers.
+The data digitisation team (The COMPADRinos) carefully examine the literature and extract information in order to reconstruct the matrix population models analysed by the original researchers.
 The extracted data are entered into Excel spreadsheets in a structured way.
-Wherever there are doubts about aspects of the data the team attempts to contact the researchers to resolve them.
-There are two types of Excel file in COMPADRE/COMADRE: (1) The DESCRIPTOR FILE(s) which contain metadata allowing the interpretation of the matrix data; and (2) the STACKED MATRIX FILE(s) which contain the matrices themselves, plus some additional matrix-specific information.
+Wherever there are doubts about aspects of the data source, the team attempts to contact the researchers to resolve them.
+There are two types of Excel file in COMPADRE/COMADRE: (1) The DESCRIPTOR FILE(s) which contain metadata allowing the interpretation of the matrix data, and it pertains to information at the species/study level; and (2) the STACKED MATRIX FILE(s) which contain the matrix population models themselves, as well as information that is matrix-specific.

 These data are compiled using a set of R scripts and released to the public as open access data via the website: www.compadre-db.org.

-This document outlines the way that the digitization team should enter data into the Excel sheets.
-It is primarily intended for internal use and as such includes information on some variables which are not released into the public domain.
-Nevertheless, in the interests of transparency we provide open access to the document here.

-Questions or comments about this protocol should be addressed to Rob Salguero-Gómez (r.salguero@uq.edu.au) or Owen Jones (jones@biology.sdu.dk).
+This document outlines the way that the digitisation team enters data into the Excel sheets.
+It is primarily intended for internal use and, as such, it includes information on some variables which are not released into the public domain.
+Nevertheless, following our philosophy on open access, replicability and transparency, we provide open access to the document here.
+Users external to our team with questions can direct them at compadre-contact@demogr.mpg.de.
+Specific questions can also be directed to Rob Salguero-Gómez (r.salguero@uq.edu.au) or Owen Jones (jones@biology.sdu.dk).

 ##General information

-* This protocol is intended for both the COMPADRE Plant Matrix Database and the COMADRE Animal Matrix Database.
+* This protocol is intended for both COMPADRE and COMADRE.
 Some variables pertain to _only_ one or the other database and are indicated as such in the text.
+Specifically "P" pertains only to plants (COMPADRE; e.g. growth form), whereas "A" pertains only to animals (COMADRE; e.g. class).

-* PDFs of new publications emailed to the COMPADRinos are to be saved under the “Literature” sub-folder of COMPADRE or COMADRE in the N://COMPADRE & COMADRE directory of the MPIDR server.
-Immediately after saving the PDF, a new entry must be opened with the “Species”, “Author”, “Journal”, and “Year” in the descriptor and stacked file.
+* PDFs of new publications emailed to the COMPADRinos are to be saved under the “Literature” sub-folder of COMPADRE or COMADRE in the N://COMPADRE & COMADRE directory of the Max Placnk Institute for Demographic Research (MPIDR) server.
+Immediately after saving the PDF, a new entry must be opened with the “SpeciesAuthor”, “Authors”, “Journal”, and “YearPublication” in both the descriptor and stacked file.

-* If you find additional sources _always_ save them and note them in additional sources.
+* If you find additional sources _always_ save them and note them in "AdditionalSource".
 All pieces of information extracted from PDFs must be highlighted directly on the PDF in yellow.

-* If a PDF contains matrices/data from other papers and/or studies, this must be noted as “Not Primary Source” in the notes column of the species descriptors file.
+* If a PDF contains matrices/data from other papers and/or studies, this must be noted as “Not primary source” in the notes variable of the Species Descriptors file.

-* If additional PDFs are found with respect to a given species [population?], these must be inspected for any additional matrices with different model assumptions (e.g. different stages) and/or different study years, populations and/or treatments.
-If the paper provides new information, it must be included in the database as an additional species entry.
+* If additional publications are found with respect to a given species, these must be inspected for any additional matrix population models with different model assumptions (e.g. different stages) and/or different study years, populations and/or treatments.
+If the paper provides new information, it must be included in the database as an additional species entry, followed with a numeric subindex following "SpeciesAuthor" (e.g. "Pinus_nigra" and "Pinus_nigra_2").

 * Authors must only be contacted from the official email: compadre-contact@demogr.mpg.de.

-* Latin names of species must be checked using reliable sources (e.g. Catalogue of Life [http://www.catalogueoflife.org/], iPlant Collaborative [http://www.iplantcollaborative.org/], Wikipedia [https://en.wikipedia.org/]) for spelling mistakes.
+* Latin names of species for variable "SpeciesAccepted" must be checked using reliable sources (e.g. Catalogue of Life [http://www.catalogueoflife.org/], iPlant Collaborative [http://www.iplantcollaborative.org/], Wikipedia [https://en.wikipedia.org/]) for spelling mistakes.
+If an author uses a Latin name with a typo, please leave it as is, as the variable "SpeciesAuthor" (below) represents the name as used by the authors.

-* The element-by-element mean values of unmanipulated (control) and treatment matrices are to be kept separate (i.e. never calculate mean matrices from a mixture of unmanipulated and treated matrices).
+* The element-by-element mean values of unmanipulated (control) and treatment matrix population models are to be kept separate (i.e. never calculate mean matrices from a mixture of unmanipulated and treated matrices).
 Furthermore, mean matrices should never mix different treatments (e.g. do not calculate mean matrices for matrices with different grazing regimes).
 However, mean matrices _should_ be calculated for unmanipulated  matrices, and for matrices that have received the same treatments..

-* When digitizing matrices, only colors from the color palette, which is given inside the Excel file, can be used in the stacked matrix file.
+* When digitising matrices, only colors from the color palette, which is given inside the Excel file under the tab "Color palette", can be used in the Stacked Matrix file.
 Where matrices can be split, please always include an “A” matrix as well as “U”, “F” & “C” matrices (for explanation see here in the stacked matrix file.
-Present matrices from left-to-right in the order A, U, F, C. __Always__ split matrices if possible.
+Present matrices from left-to-right in the order A, U, F, C. __Always__ split matrices when possible.

 ******